veloren/book/src/compile/toolchain.md

 # Bash
-All commands for compiling Veloren yourself are written for bash, if you run un windows use the `git bash` included in the git package.
+All commands for compiling Veloren yourself are written for bash, if you run on windows use the `git bash` included in the git package.

 After you installed everything, continue with [local repository setup](repo.md)